Lesly4/Embeding_vector_API/README.md

 }
 ```

-You can include **very long text**—JSON fully supports multiline strings.
+JSON supports long or multiline strings as well.

 ---

-## 📤 2.
-Send a POST Request Using curl
+### 2️⃣ Send a POST Request with cURL

-Use `curl` to send the JSON file to your FastAPI endpoint:

 ```bash
 curl -X POST "http://127.0.0.1:8000/convert-text" \